 First of all, I don't think he believes a lot of the things he says.
 He's pandering to the 12 million ignorant Americans who support him.
 Trump doesn't scare me; it's the education system that allows him to exist that scares me.

-Do you think the Republican Party realizes it could be doing a better job to reach that community?
+Do you think the Republican Party realises it could be doing a better job to reach that community?

 What does the Republican Party have to do to win your vote back?